12 Restricting agent checks

 --print (-p)command-line parameter will not show denied item keys. - Zabbix agent

---test (-t)command-line parameter will return "Unsupported item key." for denied item keys. - Zabbix agent log file will not log denied remote commands if
+--test (-t)command-line parameter will return "Unsupported item key." for denied item keys. - When logging is activated (

 - Zabbix agent